-The applicant is proposing to construct a seven storey mixed use building with commercial space on the first four storeys and three storeys of residential units above.
+The applicant is proposing to construct an eight storey mixed use building with commercial space on the first four storeys and four storeys of residential units above.
 This development permit application addresses the form and character of the proposed development.
-In addition, the applicant is seeking to vary the maximum height for a building in the C4 - Urban Centre Commercial from 4 storeys permitted to 7 storeys proposed in a related development variance permit.
+In addition, the applicant is seeking to vary the maximum height for a building in the C4 - Urban Centre Commercial from 4 storeys permitted to 8 storeys proposed in a related development variance permit.